murilo9/cocoa-ts/src/game/NOTES.md

 Furnaces smelt ore into ingots.
 Anvils lets you create metal tools, weapons and armor from ingots.
 Crafting benches lets you create non-metal tools, jewlery and staffs.
-Butching table lets you turn animal carcasses into meat, bones, fur, etc.
+Butching table lets you get extra yield from animal carcasses, and extra items like bones and entrails.
 Tannery lets you turn fur into leather.

+Handmade crafting:

+- Stone tools (from stone and sticks)
+- Thread (from plant fiber)
+- Meat (from carcasses)
+- Fur (from carcasses)

 # Fishing